SwiftEnProfundidad/essential-feed-case-Auth/docs/BDD-Security-Features.md

     - [🚧] There are integration and snapshot tests validating the full flow (login → notification) (`UserLoginUseCase` tests reach the observer.
 E2E/UI tests would validate the full flow.)
         - [✅] Define test scene/composer that wires Login UI + UseCase with spies
         - [🚧] Write happy-path integration test (valid creds → successObserver → UI shows success state)
-        - [🔜] Capturar snapshot de la pantalla de éxito y añadir referencia
+        - [🔜] Capture a snapshot of the success screen and add a reference
         - [🔜] Write sad-path integration test (API error → failureObserver → UI shows error)
-        - [🔜] Capturar snapshot de la pantalla de error y añadir referencia
+        - [🔜] Capture a snapshot of the error screen and add a reference
         - [🔜] Ensure tests run in CI (update scheme + record on first run)

     - [✅] The cycle is covered by automated tests in CI (For `UserLoginUseCase` logic)